RahulKathuria/Feed-Reader/README.md

   c) 7 Test Cases are present in the feedReader.js file.

-  d) After opening Index.html, Click on any of the test cases present at the bottom of the page in your browser.
+  d) After opening Index.html, Click on any of the test cases present at the bottom of the page in your browser

 # Project Overview